Bibhu1997/MissionPlannerUAV/README.md

     *   In the **"Mission Editor"** tab, give your mission a name and set a home position.
     *   Click on the map to add waypoints.
     *   Click on a waypoint in the list to expand its details.
 Use the sliders and input fields to adjust its altitude, speed, and precise coordinates.
+    *   Use the **AGL/MSL toggle** to decide if the altitude is relative to the ground or a fixed sea level.
+    *   Observe the **Terrain Profile Chart** to see your flight path in relation to the ground.
     *   To define a safe flight zone, click "Draw Boundary" and draw a polygon on the map.
 3.  **Validate and Simulate**:
     *   Check the "Plan Validation" section for any warnings about your flight plan.